linushak/devstarCode/README.md

 - For Java, the file is located at src/main/java/com/example/rest/App.java
 - For Node.js, the file is located at xwingnodeclient/app.js
 - For PHP, the file is located at index.php
+- For Ruby, the file is located at app.rb
+- For Go, the file is located at service.go
+- For Python, the file is located at app.py

 The base URL of the shield is ```http://129.157.179.180:3000/shield/x-coordinate_goes_here/y-coordinate_goes_here/Your_squad_color_goes_here/Your_microservice_name_goes_here```. **The shield will get hit by HTTP GET Request bullets!**